PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:45:15
+Last updated: 2024-04-02 18:45:48
-Random Quote: Nothing in life is to be feared.
-It is only to be understood. - Marie Curie
+Random Quote: The only journey is the one within. - Rainer Maria Rilke